Internal Archeology: Hierarchical Interoceptive Unmasking in Taijiquan

 4. The Role of the External Reference: Forensic Evidence

-This is where the External Reference becomes the most critical tool in the detective’s kit.
+This is where External References becomes the most critical tool in your detective’s kit.
 Because your internal "witness" is unreliable, you need objective data to recalibrate:

 Without these external anchors, the practitioner will instinctively return to their "indebted" posture because the brain perceives the old, crooked state as "safe" and the new, aligned state as "wrong."